 There are three basic cloud computing models available to businesses:

 - Public cloud: Public cloud is shared cloud infrastructure that is owned, maintained and managed by a cloud provider like Amazon Web Services or Microsoft Azure.
 The chief benefits of public cloud are its on-demand scalability and pay-as-you-go pricing.

 - Hybrid cloud: As the name suggests, the hybrid cloud model allows companies to leverage both public and private cloud solutions.
-With hybrid cloud, organizations can take advantage of the strengths of each cloud model to enable flexibility and scalability while protecting sensitive data and operations.
+With hybrid cloud, organisations can take advantage of the strengths of each cloud model to enable flexibility and scalability while protecting sensitive data and operations.

 Security is one of the primary concerns of companies looking to move part or all of their IT operations to the cloud.
-In some industries, data security compliance regulations dictate that some applications remain in private data centers, necessitating private or hybrid cloud models.
+In some industries, data security compliance regulations dictate that some applications remain in private data centres, necessitating private or hybrid cloud models.
 However, there are several security advantages to cloud computing, including:

-- State of the art technology: Public cloud is free from the security risks inherent in most on-premises data centers, which often mix legacy systems with newer technologies.
+- State of the art technology: Public cloud is free from the security risks inherent in most on-premises data centres, which often mix legacy systems with newer technologies.
 Cloud providers are able to implement state-of-the-art encryption and other security measures system-wide, and perform maintenance in an automated fashion.

 - Dedicated staff: Cloud providers’ reputations and businesses depend on keeping customer data secure.
 They have staff specifically dedicated to security monitoring and maintenance, which may mean they’re able to do a better job of it than an individual company’s IT department, which typically handles a wide range of tasks.